hulken/temploggning/data_logger/README.txt

      Most important is the type of logger_type!
      And also database: host, user, password, database

-    Run the script (Prerequisites: The database table schema (v2) need to be in place before running the script) ./LogToDatabase.py
+    Run the script (Prerequisites: The database table schema (v2) need to be in place before running the script.
+The script also need to be runneble with: chmod +x LogToDatabase.py)
+     ./LogToDatabase.py

     If everyting works properly, I recommend to create a CRON-job to run the collection of the sensor values periodically in order to store them to yor database.
 I'm fetching values every 5th minute (The script does not update the database unless the read datetime from tellstick have changed.
 The API only updates the value every 10 minute currently):